imsteev/grailer/README.md

 # grailer

 ## What is this?
 Grailer is a project that allows a user to get information from [Grailed](https://grailed.com).
-It provides users to scrape, parse, and do some simple analysis on items being sold on the site.
+It provides users the ability to scrape, parse, and do simple analysis on items using Pandas and NumPy.

 __Disclaimer: None of the data being scraped using this tool should be used for commercial reasons__

 ## Motivation
   1. This project bridges a gap between two of my interests in fashion and technology
-  2. To my knowledge, Grailed currently does not offer a public API yet - it'd be cool to see more sophisticated analysis on what the market on Grailed looks like
+  2. To my knowledge, Grailed currently does not offer a public API yet

 ## Prerequisites
 Install CasperJS and add the binary to your PATH.
 For parsing and analysis, I recommend using `pip3` to install Pandas and BeautifulSoup4.